gshipley/enterprise_training/EnterpriseManual.md

 You also need to enter the following script on the command line:

-**This script is available for download from the lab support website.**
+**This script is available for download from the lab support website and under /root/training/labs/lab13/ on your node host.**

 	for f in "runuser" "runuser-l" "sshd" "su" "system-auth-ac"; \
 	do t="/etc/pam.d/$f"; \